Pragyanshu-rai/CMS/README.md

 ## Clinic Management System

 CMS is an online clinic record system that can be used to book appointments and manage patient records, especially for small clinics.
-Patient history is stored in the database and can be accessed by the user in their dashboard.
+Patient history is stored in the database and can be accessed by the user through their dashboard.

 Developed an OTP veriﬁcation method using a mail module to send an OTP to the registered email id and Twilio module to send an OTP to the registered mobile number.